JiaW6122/PSAA/README.md

 library(philentropy)
 ```

 Make sure to install all the requirements of [scFEA](https://github.com/changwn/scFEA).
-In R, you can Use Conda to create a Python environment for scFEA:

 Create Conda Environment and Install Python Dependencies:
 ```